elixir-lang/elixir/README.md

 Whenever a module is bound, the callback `__bound__` in the module is invoked.
 All the values given on binding are accessible in the callback.
 Data can be added to the blank slate through **internal variables** (for example, `@color` above).

-As any other structure, modules also have internal variables:
+Besides blank slates, modules also have internal variables:

     module Car
       set_ivar('color, 'red)